1CG11/HPC_MSC_C_module_Homeworks/README.md

 These are certainly not all the files, more will be uploaded.

 Obviously I'm leaving the name of the university anonymous so that it doesn't compromise the coursework for future students.
-The questions themselves are not difficult enough to warrent being googled regardless.
+The questions themselves are not difficult enough to warrant being googled regardless.